openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 }
 ```

 Finally, let's make sure that we can move forward from the start screen.
-In this example, when the player is on the start screen and releases the space key, they’ll be taken to the game.
+In this example, when the player is on the start screen and releases the space key, they'll be taken to the game.

 ```
 //--------------------------------------------------------------